Anantapur: Cityscape

-Major landmark of city is railway overbridge near Clock tower connecting Newtown constructed in late 1960.
-As part of connecting heart of city with NH44 this landmark is in demolition and closed till new four-lane flyover is functional.
+A major landmark in city is the railway overbridge near Clock Tower connecting the Newtown, constructed in late 1960s.
+As part of connecting the heart of city with NH44, this landmark is in demolition and closed till new four-lane flyover is functional.

 Education

 The primary and secondary education is imparted by government, aided and private schools of the School Education Department of the state.
 The mediums of instruction that are followed by different CBSE schools like Kendriya Vidyalaya and Montessori Elite EM School, State board English mediums and Telugu mediums.